-- Benjamin Tragish '13 Full-Time Day Program Attorney at Law, Taylor Bless LLP
+Benjamin Tragish '13

+Full-Time Day Program graduate

+Attorney at Foley & Mansfield

+Named Outstanding Nickel

+Alumnus (2017)

 Office of the Dean of Students and Diversity Affairs

 The Dean of Students and Diversity Affairs coordinates the development and implementation of initiatives to increase the admission, retention and graduation of students of color, and students from other underrepresented groups, and works with a variety of departments to foster a campus environment that recognizes, celebrates and values diversity.
 The office offers one-on-one counseling and support for students, and conducts diversity student-orientation workshops, among other programs.